bug-zero/bugzero-gateway/README.md

 **Note: Disable IPv6 since this only supports IPv4.
 Otherwise traffic will be routed through IPv6**

-Now client is ready to connect to server.
+Now the client is ready to connect to the server.

 To start connection:
 `sudo ipsec up ikev2vpn`